fmstacco/data-maturity-assessment/README.md

 # **Data Maturity Assessment - Project Portfolio 2 - JavaScript**

 Data Maturity Assessment is a tool that will help small and medium -sized companies evaluate the maturity level of their data management.
 This evaluation will indicate at what stage the company is in data management as well as ways to improve company data maturity.
-The idea of this quiz was on the future features list of the [Project Portfolio 1](https://github.com/fmstacco/Carpe-Diem-Data-Solutions), therefore, this project inherits the style and some of the same code for some sections, such as logo, typography, footer, form among others.
+The idea of this quiz was on the future features a list of the [Project Portfolio 1](https://github.com/fmstacco/Carpe-Diem-Data-Solutions), therefore, this project inherits the style and some of the same code for some sections, such as logo, typography, footer, form among others.

 Welcome to the live site here: <a href="https://fmstacco.github.io/data-maturity-assessment/" target="_blank">Data Maturity Assessment</a>